skip navigation

 The recruiting rules are established by the National organization and can be confusing.
 The rules are available on the National web site baseball@legion.org.
 Specific questions may be addressed to the local District Chairman, (see the list of District Chairmen on the About Us tab) or to the Department Chairman, Dick Paster, rpaster@prclawoffice.com.

-The Athletic Committee has named Diamond Baseball model D1-AL-MA again as the only baseball authorized for use in Massachusetts during the 2022 through 2024 regular and post seasons.
-Diamond reports that there may be some supply problems in 2022 in which case the D1-AL ball may be used.
-The following retailers are direct retailers for Diamond Sports and may be contacted to obtain balls for the 2022 season:
+The Department Baseball Committee has named Diamond Baseball model D1-AL as the only baseball authorized for use in Massachusetts during the 2025 through 2027 regular and post seasons.
+Existing supply of Model D1-AL-MA may be used until exhausted.
+The following retailers are direct retailers for Diamond Sports and may be contacted to obtain baseballs for the 2025 season:

 On Deck Sports/Pro Mounds, Braintree